The results of my small survey to discover LGBT-affirming churches in Belgium

 Most churches, however, did not reply.
 Some of these are evangelical churches which I know are not LGBT-friendly through negative experiences I have heard about; others seem to pursue a strategy of silence.

 Here is the list of LGBT-friendly churches in Belgium:

 - All Saints Waterloo

 It’s a small list, unfortunately, especially considering that I wrote to nearly 50 churches.

 If your church is not on the list and you believe should be; please just drop me a line and I will be happy to include your church.
-You need to agree with the statement below.

 What is an LGBT-affirming church?